Voice of My Heart:

 When I made the false step of leaving England for America I literally buried myself, and have been lost to the world ever since.
 England gave me a reputation and a name; America cremated me.

-His private life was turbulent, and having abandoned his first wife, Lydia Pearson, he entered into three further marriages.
-(One of his sixteen children was the famous courtesan Cora Pearl.)
-Although he enjoyed recognition, and was awarded honorary titles, he also experienced poverty, and in old age his sight gradually failed him.
+His private life was turbulent.
+Having abandoned his first wife, Lydia Pearson, he entered into three further marriages and fathered sixteen children, one of whom, incidentally, was the famous courtesan Cora Pearl.
+Although he enjoyed recognition and was awarded honorary titles, he also experienced poverty, and in old age his sight gradually failed him.

 by adopting the name of Crouch he can better look after and care for his adopted father in his declining years, and after he is gone his little children can have a brother to look up to and call upon for aid and protection.